Dropping a Course

 - the student is not dropping the course in order to withdraw from the institution.

 For details of this policy, see the webpage of Undergraduate Studies.
 Undergraduates may drop a course without penalty before the census date of each regular semester.
 However, after the census date, anyone enrolling for the first time in fall 2007 or later (at TWU or any Texas public higher education institution), are allowed only 6 unexcused drops during their undergraduate academic careers.
 Drops after the census day will count toward the 6-drop limit unless they are supported by timely, appropriate documentation and excused by the university review process.
-Drop forms are available in the Registrar’s Office and require the signature of the student, instructor, and academic adviser.
-This does not apply when students drop all classes for the semester, withdrawing from the university.
+Students can utilize the online drop form to initiate a drop request after late registration has ended.
+The six drop limit does not apply to courses withdrawn as a result of the student withdrawing from the University for the term.